Sole proprietorship in Germany: what it is and how to start one

 Create a business plan

-A well-structured business plan helps you think through and plan your business idea.
+A well-structured business plan helps you solidify your business idea and plan the operational management.
 It is often required by banks or investors.
 Focus on key sections: business idea, market analysis, marketing strategy, financial planning, and objectives.
-Numerous free templates and examples are available to simplify the process.
+Numerous free templates and examples are available online to simplify the process.

 Choose your business name